-Bow windows are timeless.
-Are they really timeless??
+Bow windows are still window features that can be added to both new construction, as well as replacement windows.
 The reason you might not see as many bow windows like bay windows is that they are typically seen in older built homes, especially in Victorian-style homes.
-The attractive aesthetic features and stately curbside appeal never go out of style.
-They open up views from your home and expand the visual area of the space.
+The attractive aesthetic features and stately curbside appeal open up views from your home and expand the visual area of the space.

 Can you replace a bow window with a bay window?

 It largely depends on the existing structure.
 It's easier and cheaper to put in a bay the same size as the old window.
 A wider bay requires a larger opening and a new header.
 Support is another consideration as bay windows must be supported with decorative braces below the window or with hidden steel cables bolted to the overhead framing.
 If there is an eave above the window, a bay window is tucked underneath it with trim and insulation.
 If the window is in the middle of a wall with no eaves, a skirt roof is custom-built to help protect the windows and lend a decorative touch.
 Whatever size window you decide on, financing options are available to help make your window design dreams come true.

 Which one is more expensive—the bay or bow window?